jpbarahona/Docker-My_Notes/README.md

-Summary notes and commands that can will forget.
+Summary notes and commands that i could forget.